Busca respuestas existentes a tus preguntas de productos y soporte.

 To access Account or Tools follow these steps:

-2. Click either "Account" or "Tools" at the top of the screen
+1. Log in to the Oracle B2C Service Support Site2.
+Click either "Account" or "Tools" at the top of the screen

-enseguida del encabezado apropiado para expandir y visualizar esa sección.
+Haga clic en el enseguida del encabezado apropiado para expandir y visualizar esa sección.

 This section is all about you.
 From here you can update your phone number, set your contact preferences, find contact managers within your organization or add a new contact for your organization (if you have manage contacts permissions).